Aether (classical element): Aether and gravitation

 In 1682, Jakob Bernoulli formulated the theory that the hardness of the bodies depended on the pressure of the aether.

 Aether has been used in various gravitational theories as a medium to help explain gravitation and what causes it.

 A few years later, aether was used in one of Sir Isaac Newton's first published theories of gravitation, Philosophiæ Naturalis Principia Mathematica (the Principia, 1687).
 He based the whole description of planetary motions on a theoretical law of dynamic interactions.
 He renounced standing attempts at accounting for this particular form of interaction between distant bodies by introducing a mechanism of propagation through an intervening medium.
 He calls this intervening medium aether.
 In his aether model, Newton describes aether as a medium that "flows" continually downward toward the Earth's surface and is partially absorbed and partially diffused.
 This "circulation" of aether is what he associated the force of gravity with to help explain the action of gravity in a non-mechanical fashion.
 This theory described different aether densities, creating an aether density gradient.
-His theory also explains that aether was dense within objects and rare without them.
-As particles of denser aether interacted with the rare aether they were attracted back to the dense aether much like cooling vapors of water are attracted back to each other to form water.
+His theory also proposed that aether is rarified within objects and dense outside them.
+As particles of denser aether interact with the rare aether they are attracted back to the dense aether much like cooling vapors of water are attracted back to each other to form water.
 In the Principia he attempts to explain the elasticity and movement of aether by relating aether to his static model of fluids.
-This elastic interaction is what caused the pull of gravity to take place, according to this early theory, and allowed an explanation for action at a distance instead of action through direct contact.
+This elastic interaction is what caused the pull of gravity to take place, according to this early theory, allowing gravity to be explained in terms of action through direct contact instead of action at a distance, which Newton considered "an absurdity".
 Newton also explained this changing rarity and density of aether in his letter to Robert Boyle in 1679.
 He illustrated aether and its field around objects in this letter as well and used this as a way to inform Robert Boyle about his theory.
 Although Newton eventually changed his theory of gravitation to one involving force and the laws of motion, his starting point for the modern understanding and explanation of gravity came from his original aether model on gravitation.